matveikinner/koodihaaste22/README.md

 - Modern linter setup with ESLint and best practices which lints code styles, commit messages and runs tests.
 Overall professional TypeScript setup with all the syntactic sugar it provides such as Module Augmentation to extends and / or override ex.
 Material UI theme types

 - Decent UI / UX (with Material UI Imo though I'm no professional when it comes to design) including all basic features as per assignment.
 However, Material UI is rather poor on accessibility.
-Theme color is the same as Solidabis uses in their brandmark
+Theme color is the same as Solidabis uses in their brandmark.
+The final design differs from original images above as ex. eventually I though it better to have a separate button to vote vs. clicking on a list item itself as it's not obvious

-- Decent units tests with React Testing Library, Jest and Mock Service Worker covering most of the codebase (77.34% lines).
+- Decent units tests with React Testing Library, Jest and Mock Service Worker covering most of the codebase (79.08% lines).
 However, the philosophy for testing is that of React Testing Library which also Redux encourages on their [official website](https://redux.js.org/usage/writing-tests).
 For more information on this see React Testing Library [official website](https://testing-library.com/docs/guiding-principles/).
 In short, there are no tests for the underlying implementation details as these can change and should require tests only for critical applications where availability and particular logic is of paramount importance

 - Various scripts and deployment options to make it easy to run the application (though relies mostly on Docker)

 - PWA support / compatibility with Workbox which check at least Google Chrome's installability requirements.
 In other words feel free to install this app on your machine or mobile device and give it a try

-- Retrieves updates to voting results every 5 minutes from the server with long polling using custom hook (TS rewrite from the [original solution](https://overreacted.io/making-setinterval-declarative-with-react-hooks/) by Dan Abramov) as the given server implementation does not have any websocket support.
+- Retrieves updates to voting results every minute from the server with long polling (DDoS FTW) using custom hook (TS rewrite from the [original solution](https://overreacted.io/making-setinterval-declarative-with-react-hooks/) by Dan Abramov) as the given server implementation does not have any websocket support.
 For an example how I would implement Websockets with React see my accepted Stackoverflow [answer](https://stackoverflow.com/a/67201479/12660598)

-- JSDoc comments on most of the core functions
+- JSDoc comments on many of the core functions

 - Retrieves Finnish cities / municipalities from common open Finnish API and persists results after initial retrieval to Indexed database (in "real life" scenario this should have expiration time to refetch data from time to time)